Group ring cryptography: Cryptography, key exchange, public key: Introduction

-Large pools from which to randomly draw the keys are available; using for example systems of size $101$ over $Z_p$ there are of the order of $p^{100}$ different elements from which to choose in the construction of a key.
+Generally the running time for encryption is at most $O(n\log n)$ and for decryption (when the the key is known) the running time is also at most of this order.
+Large pools from which to randomly draw the keys are available; for example, see sections \ref{comm}, \ref{singular}, systems of size $101$ over $Z_p$ has of order $p^{100}$ different choices for the construction of a key.